Home » Healthy Whole Wheat Cinnamon Rolls with Maple Cream Cheese Icing

 These Healthy Whole Wheat Cinnamon Rolls with Maple Cream Cheese Icing are hearty, soft, and pillowy sweet rolls that will make you savor breakfast or a mid morning snack.
 I use a mix of whole wheat flour and all purpose for a healthier take on the classic cinnamon roll!

-healthy whole wheat cinnamon rolls with maple cream cheese icing
+homemade whole wheat cinnamon rolls

 I make cinnamon rolls on the regular.
 They are one of my all time favorite pastries that I really enjoy spending extra time making, and of course eating!
 I love their fluffy texture, sweet insides, and the icing on top is my favorite part!